Our mission is to promote, protect, and improve the health of identified Hoosier newborns with genetic conditions and birth defects.

 What is the Genomics and Newborn Screening Program?

-The Genomics and Newborn Screening Program (GNBS) is a program within the Indiana Department of Health that houses the Indiana Birth Defects and Problems Registry (IBDPR) and Newborn Screening Program.
+The Genomics and Newborn Screening Program (GNBS) is a program within the Indiana Department of Health that houses both the Indiana Birth Defects and Problems Registry (IBDPR) and the Newborn Screening Program.
 The GNBS Program is responsible for ensuring timely and quality newborn screening occurs for each and every Hoosier baby.
-Visit our IBDPR Program and Newborn Screening Program pages for more information.

 Subscribe to Receive Email Updates!